My Research

 [Working paper]

 Why did socialist parties across Europe abandon their internationalist principles and vote for war in August 1914?
 What can account for variation—across countries and within national parties—in socialist support for the war effort at the outbreak of the First World War?
 A vast historical and polemical literature has sought to answer these questions, typically in the larger context of tracing the origins of “opportunist,” nationalist, and reformist currents within the Second International.
 The most prominent approach, associated with Robert Michels, attributes the emergence of conservative forces within the socialist movement to the growth of permanent party and trade union bureaucracies.
-Meanwhile, electoral incentives have been all but ignored as an explanation for socialist positioning vis-à-vis the war.
-I correct this deficit by examining the votes of Social Democratic members of the German Reichstag on war credits in 1914–15, using newly assembled biographical and electoral data to identify the correlates of opposition to the war.
+Meanwhile, electoral incentives and pressure from local party organizations have been all but ignored as explanations for socialist positioning vis-à-vis the war.
+I correct this deficit by examining the votes of Social Democratic (SPD) members of the German Reichstag on war credits in 1914–15, using newly assembled biographical, electoral, and organizational data to identify the correlates of opposition to the war.

 Vorwärts, the German Social Democratic newspaper, announces the parliamentary delegation’s vote in favor of war credits on August 4, 1914.